mafiesto4/Spejson/README.md

 # Game1
-Simple game made in Cocos2d
+Simple game made in Cocos2d for a studies project